 - Promotions (including printed promotions as well as promotional giveaway items)

 - Transportation (for safe, professional transportation of guests to and from an off-campus event)

-*General event supplies (tape, paper, scissors, etc) and decorations are not eligible for SORF funding.
+*General event supplies (such as easily accessible office supplies and decorations) are not eligible for SORF funding.

 Trip/Travel Specific Funding Guidelines